bobbynguyen147/cloud-developer-capstone/README.md

 # cloud-developer-capstone

-This is final project of Udacity Cloud Developer Program.
+This project using to add the Note, help people manage the task need to do daily.

 ## Project Overview